-You’ve seen this process in action if you’ve ever played 100 Questions with a four-year-old.
+You’ve seen this process in action if you’ve ever played 100 Questions with a 4 year-old.
 Their thirst for knowledge can be insatiable, and the truth is sometimes we run out of answers.
 But it’s critical to continue nurturing your young child’s psychological development by challenging them.

 Teaching children to be self-reliant

 What about when you’ve got a Zoom meeting or just need to get the dishes done?
 Teaching young children self-reliance can help loosen up your schedule and instill independence for them.